USDC vs. USDT: Exploring Safety, Transparency and Adoption

 Stablecoins have also won the hearts of cryptocurrency exchanges and wallets.
 Major exchanges offer trading pairs with stablecoins, making it easier for users to trade in a stable environment.
 Meanwhile, digital wallets are embracing stablecoins, allowing users to store, send, and receive them just like traditional currencies, but with all the benefits of crypto.

-USD Coin (USDC) is a stablecoin developed by Centre, a consortium co-founded by Circle and Coinbase, and was officially launched in September 2018.
-USDC is currently supported on 15 blockchain networks, including Ethereum, Solana, and Polygon, among others.
+USDC is a stablecoin developed and issued by Circle and was officially launched in September 2018.
+USDC is currently supported on 16 blockchain networks, including Ethereum, Solana, and Polygon, among others.
 This wide blockchain integration has enabled USDC to become a significant player in the global crypto market, with the token now available in over 100 countries.

 USDC vs. USDT